Ojani/text_to_speech-NodeJs/README.md

 # Text to speech - NodeJs

-This is a very simple text to speech app built on the "gtts" library.
+This is a very simple text to speech app built on the [gTTS](https://github.com/olragon/gtts.js) library.
 It uses an Express server to do all the magic!

 ---